 Each year, the ING students can volunteer to participate in some outreach activities organised at the ING

-sea level office and Roque de los Muchachos Observatory (ORM), such as guiding the visitors, students or amateur
+sea level office and Roque de los Muchachos Observatory (ORM), which in the past have included astro-photography or school visits.

 The candidate must meet the following requirements:

-EU or UK citizenship or possession of a EU or UK national student residence permit.
+EU or UK citizenship, or possession of an EU or UK national student

 i.e. enrolment in an astronomy PhD (preferably the early years of the PhD) or MSc